shopware/docs/concepts/commerce/catalog/products.md

     }
 ```

-However, it is also useful to attach some additional properties to differentiate product variants next to the field inheritance.
+It is also useful to attach some additional properties to differentiate product variants next to the field inheritance.
 For that reason, it is critical to understand the difference between *properties* and *options*:

 **Properties** are used to model facts about a product, but usually, different product variants share these facts.
 We can refer to properties as *non variant defining*.
 They could be useful to represent the following information: